Plate column: Fluid dynamics

 The liquid is collected to the bottom of the column and it undergoes evaporation through a reboiler, while the gas is collected to the top and it undergoes condensation through a condenser.
 The liquid and gas produced at the top and at the bottom are in general recirculated.

 In the simplest case, there are just one feed stream and two product streams.
-In the case of fractionating column there are instead many product streams.
+In the case of the fractionating column, there are instead many product streams.